Toxins in Vitamins and Medicine: Artificial Food Dye Dangers in Essential Vitamins and Minerals

 Harmful Artificial Dye in Vitamins and Medication

 Many popular pediatric and adult nutritional supplements, over the counter and prescription medications contain harmful food dyes.
 It is popular knowledge that eating organic foods and following whole foods nutrition reduces your intake of pesticides and chemical food additives, but did you know there are toxins you can avoid in your vitamins and drugs?
-This article outlines the dangers of food dye, food dye side effects and how to avoid the most toxic vitamins and medicine.
+This article outlines dangers of food dye, food dye side effects and how to avoid the most toxic vitamins and medicine.

 Copyright © 2018 Melis Ann